PhAST: Physics-Aware, Scalable, and Task-specific GNNs for Accelerated Catalyst Design: Proposed Method

 \subsection{Force head}

 A closely related task to IS2RE (i.e. energy prediction) consists in computing \textit{forces} together with energy.
 This involves the additional prediction and training of atom-wise 3D vectors representing the forces currently applied on each atom by the rest of the system.
 This task is referred to as \textit{Structure to Energy and Forces}, S2EF in \cite{zitnick2020introduction}.
-In many previous works, atomic forces are directly computed as the predicted energy's gradient with respect to atom positions $\vec{y}_i = \frac{\partial y}{\partial \x_i}$ (i.e. its definition in physics).
+In many previous works, atomic forces are directly computed as the predicted energy's gradient with respect to atom positions $\vec{y}_i = \text{-} \frac{\partial y}{\partial \x_i}$ (i.e. its definition in physics).
 While this guarantees energy-conserving forces\footnote{a desirable feature in molecular dynamics, as it improves the stability of the simulation and the ability to reach local minima \citep{chmiela2017machine}}, \citet{kolluru2022open} demonstrated the significant computational burden associated with this approach, which increases memory use by a factor of 2–4 and leads to decreased modeling performance for specific datasets.
 As a result, several recent works neglected this principle on OC20, proposing \textbf{direct force predictions} from final atom representations.
 Here, we extend this idea by proposing a plug-and-play force head architecture for traditional energy conserving GNNs \citep{schutt2017schnet, klicpera2020directional}.
-We thus use two independent output heads: $\Phi^1$ for graph-level energy predictions and $\Phi^2$ for atom-level force predictions.
-Since energy conservation remains desirable, we propose to strengthen this property by fine-tuning models on a \textbf{gradient-target loss} term: the $L_2$ (squared) distance between atomic force predictions and energy gradient with respect to atom positions:
+We thus use a shared backbone with two independent output heads: $\Phi^E$ denotes graph-level energy predictions and $\Phi^F$ denotes atom-level force predictions (both including the backbone).